nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 02 The UNIX Architecture and Command Usage.markdown

 ##

-06. `wc` command can be used not just with files, but also with input coming from standard input or from output of some other command.
+06. The statement is not true. `wc` command can be used not just with files, but also with input coming from standard input or from output of some other command.
 This is illustrated with the following examples:

     Execute `wc` command without any argument.
 The command prompt won't return.
-Enter some text and terminate the input by entering a newline and immediately following it by end-of-file character using `[Ctrl-d]`.
+Enter some text and terminate the input by entering a newline and immediately following it by end-of-file character using `[Control-d]`.
 The output will represent count of the characters in the entered text.

     Pipe the output of a command such as `ls` to `wc -l` to count the number of non-hidden files and directories in the current directory.
 Enter the command-line as: